Focused review format

 • Check you meet our recommended word limit of 10,000 words (see Word count)

 Want to see what this means in practice?
-Read the prototype review.
+Read a sample published review

 Technical checks